 - Older dental work that may need to be replaced

-If you are pregnant, diabetic, or are experiencing another one of these medical issues, you can talk to us about gum disease prevention and treatment; additionally, you can often apply to have your dental insurance cover an extra cleaning to help get you healthy gums.
+If you are pregnant, diabetic, or experiencing another one of these medical issues, you can talk to us about gum disease prevention and treatment at an early stage if you need extra regular cleanings to treat your gingivitis gum disease.
+In that case, you can often apply to have your dental insurance cover any additional cleaning costs to get you the healthy gums you deserve.
 We’re here to help you with our compassionate caring dentist and dental team.

 Best Dentist for Gum Disease Gingivitis And Periodontitis Treatment Near Me

-Because of the severity of periodontitis, it is encouraged that patients who undergo scaling and root planing have 3–4 cleanings a year.
+Because of the severity of periodontitis, patients who undergo scaling and root planing are encouraged to have 3–4 cleanings a year.
 The scientific literature clearly indicates that patients with periodontal disease can keep their teeth significantly longer, if not for their whole lives, with routine periodontal maintenance with multiple cleanings 3–4 times a year.

 Click to Schedule an Appointment